European Union and its history, laws, achievements, advantages | Eurozone, European central Bank, Brexit and article 13.

 Eurosystem has exclusive right to issue euro banknotes.
 Member states can issue euro

-, but the
+coins, but the

-ECB beforehand.
+amount must be authorised by the ECB beforehand.
 Main objective of the Eurosystem

-is
+is price

-, financial
+stability, financial

 stability and financial integration.
 The mission statement of the Eurosystem says that the ECB and the

-national central banks jointly contribute to achieving the objectives.
+national central banks jointly contribute to achieving the objectives. to define and implement

-monetary policy of the Eurozone.
+the common monetary policy of the Eurozone.
 Besides,

 Eurosystem conducts foreign exchange operations,

-hold and manage the official
+hold and manage the official foreign reserves of

 the euro zone Member States, and promote the smooth operation of payment